-Stockholder Proposals for 2022 Annual Meeting
+Stockholder Proposals for 2024 Annual Meeting

 Proposals that stockholders believe should be voted upon at the Annual Meeting of Stockholders of the Company may be eligible for inclusion in the Company's proxy statement.
-Stockholder proposals for the 2022 Annual Meeting of Stockholders must be received in accordance with the provisions of Rule 14a-8 under the Exchange Act by the Company on or before February 21, 2022, which is the 120th calendar day before the anniversary of the date of this Proxy Statement, to be eligible for inclusion in the proxy statement and proxy card relating to the 2022 Annual Meeting of Stockholders pursuant to Rule 14a-8.
-If the date of the 2022 Annual Meeting of Stockholders has been changed by more than 30 days from the date of this year's Meeting, then the deadline will be a reasonable time before the Company begins to print and send its proxy materials.
+Stockholder proposals for the 2024 Annual Meeting of Stockholders must be received in accordance with the provisions of Rule 14a-8 under the Exchange Act by the Company on or before December 26, 2023, which is the 120th calendar day before the anniversary of the date of this Proxy Statement, to be eligible for inclusion in the proxy statement and proxy card relating to the 2024 Annual Meeting of Stockholders pursuant to Rule 14a-8.
+If the date of the 2024 Annual Meeting of Stockholders has been changed by more than 30 days from the date of this year's Meeting, then the deadline will be a reasonable time before the Company begins to print and send its proxy materials.
 Any such proposals should be sent via registered, certified or express mail to: Corporate Secretary, Bristow Group Inc., 3151 Briarpark Drive, Suite 700, Houston, Texas 77042.

 As a separate and distinct matter from proposals under Rule 14a-8, in accordance with Section 1.12 of our Bylaws, in order for business to be properly brought before the next Annual Meeting of Stockholders by a stockholder, such stockholder must deliver to the Company timely notice thereof.
 To be timely, a stockholder's notice must be delivered or mailed to and received by the Corporate Secretary at the principal executive offices of the Company, not earlier than the close of business on the 120th day nor later than the close of business on the 90th day prior to the first anniversary date of the previous year's Annual Meeting of Stockholders.
-Accordingly, for the 2022 Annual Meeting of Stockholders, notice will have to be delivered or received by the Company not earlier than the close of business on April 5, 2022, or later than the close of business on May 5, 2022.
-If, however, the date of the 2022 Annual Meeting of Stockholders is more than 30 days before or more than 60 days after such anniversary date, then, to be considered timely, notice by the stockholders must be received not earlier than the close of business on the 120th day nor later than the close of business on the 90th day prior to the date of such Annual Meeting of Stockholders or, if the first public announcement of the date of such Annual Meeting of Stockholders, the 10th day following the day on which public announcement of the date of such Annual Meeting of Stockholders, the 10th day following the day on which public announcement of the date of such Annual Meeting of Stockholders is first made by the Company.
-In no event shall the public announcement of an adjournment or postponement of an Annual Meeting of Stockholders commence a new time period (or extend any time period) for the giving of a stockholder's notice as described above.
-The notice must set forth the information required by the provisions of our Bylaws dealing with stockholder using this process.
-If the Company chooses not to include such a nominee, the stockholder will be require
+Accordingly, for the 2024 Annual Meeting of Stockholders, notice will have to be delivered or received by the Company not earlier than the close of business on February 8, 2024, or later than the close of business on March 9, 2024.
+If, however, the date of the 2024 Annual Meeting of Stockholders is more than 30 days before or more than 60 days after such anniversary date, then, to be considered timely, notice by the stockholders must be received not earlier than the close of business on the 120th day nor later than the close of business on the 90th day prior to the date of such Annual Meeting of Stockholders or, if the first public announcement of the date of such Annual Meeting of Stockholders, the 10th day following the day on which public announcement of the date of such Annual Meeting of Stockholders, the 10th day following the day on which public announcement of an Annual Meeting of Stockholders commence a new time period (or extend any time period) for the giving of a stockholder's notice as described above.
+The notice must set forth the information required by the provisions of our Bylaws dealing with stockholder proposals and nominations of directors.
+Under current SEC rules, the Company is not required to include in its proxy statement any director nominated by a stockholder using this process.
+If the Company chooses not to include such a nominee, the stockholder